 Should you wear Alpaca wool?

 It's best to avoid all harm and exploitation of animals, including Alpacas, because it's cruel and unnecessary.
 All animals have the right to live free of exploitation and suffering.
 Alpaca wool isn't an ethical fabric.

-It's a natural and luxurious fabric, but it's harmful and unsustainable.
+Alpaca wool farming has to stop to protect the environment.
 Unfortunately, Alpacas have sustained South American populations since history, including the Incas of Peru.
 And they still represent the primary income source for thousands of South Americans.

 Many people exploit Alpacas to make money.
 Alpacas are bred, enslaved, and slaughtered to create luxury products.
 Most Alpaca wool production takes place in animal farms.